Samsung/tizen-docs/docs/application/dotnet/guides/nui/textlabel.md

     ![Colored text](media/RedText.png)

--   To add a drop-shadow to the text, set the `Shadow` property:
+-   To add a drop shadow to the text, set the `Shadow` property:

     ```
     window.BackgroundColor(Color.Blue);